oekrice/outflowpy/README.md

 All code designed around the pfsspy package should work with outflowpy, except for those directly involving downloading data.
 These funcitons have been replaced with new versions for downloading from HMI/MDO in outflowpy, but I am happy to work on alternatives if the need arises.

 Below is an example script to calculate and plot an outflow field with a dipolar lower boundary condition.
-Hopefully this should work `out of the box' and produce a plot.
+Hopefully this should work "out of the box" and produce a plot.

 ```
 import outflowpy